bosch-io/iot-things-examples/README.md

 Use this example in case you need to work with a OpenId Connect JWT token issued by Bosch-ID.
 The application mimics a browser-based login, for a Bosch account.

+### Example "mini-device-integration"

+This example shows how to create a minimal device integration application with our Things Client.

+### Example "mini-webui"

+Learn how to create your own to UI to display the _Thing_ generated via our Java client, with the "mini-device-integration" example.

 ## Preparation for Java Developers

 ### Maven Repository